Healthy Homes Assessment Hastings Central

 The areas that are covered by the Healthy Homes Standards are:

-We can assess your rental property and determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager of the tasks that requirements to be done and provide an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of the work that needs to be completed and offer an assessment report that includes all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 plus additional healthy homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 in addition to any healthier homes connected fines.

-Our company is fully independent assessors for rental properties, and are completely certified to assess both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, in addition, we’re fully qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 232 113